 Myra Jago’s oil paintings examine our relationship with the world and each other.
 Her work uses beauty to open up a conversation on current social, political and identity issues.
 Embedding these themes within folds of silk, she leans heavily on the still life tradition, while remaining rooted within the contemporary art world.
-The reflective nature of her painting is embodied within dream-like vistas of fine oil surfaces, where absolute realism melds into myth, and gravity dissipates into weightlessness.

 On the island of Ireland, her work has shown at The National Gallery of Ireland, The Royal Hibernian Academy, The Hugh Lane Gallery, The Central Bank of Ireland, Áras Inis Gluaire, The Honourable Society of King's Inns' Law Library, NUI Maynooth, The Royal Ulster Academy, The Ulster Hall, a Billboard in East Belfast and The Séamus Ennis Gallery.